hendrikjoosten/hendrikjoosten.github.io/unused_posts/2020-01-01-twentyseven copy.md

 ---
-title: 'Demo Post'
+title: 'twentyseven'
+subtitle: 'on numbers, statistics and stem'
-date: 2018-06-30 00:00:00
+date: 2020-01-01 23:55:00
-description: This page is a demo that shows everything you can do inside portfolio and blog posts.
+description: 'a internalised experience of the direction that stem pushes in the ever changing world'
 featured_image: '/images/demo/demo-square.jpg'
 ---